When to File Your 1099-NEC Forms?

 How to E-file 1099-NEC Form with ExpressIRSForms?

-When you e-file, the entire process is complete in just a few minutes.
+When you File 1099 NEC online, the entire process is complete in just a few minutes.
 E-filing 1099-NEC can be done securely with an authorized IRS agent like ExpressIRSForms.
 We e-file your forms directly with the IRS while providing you with PDF copies to print and mail to your recipients with ease.

 Steps to E-file 1099-NEC Forms with ExpressIRSForms